algolab-quantique/Stage-A25-Zakary/CONTRIBUTING.md

 - Using OpenMP or manual threading

 See `unordered_unique()`'s management of the GIL and OpenMP for more information.
 It is the very last function inside of `paulicpp/pauliarray/src/paulicpp.hpp`

+Note: The Python language is working towards removing the GIL.
+This could take many years before it is accomplished, buf if/when it finished, there will likely be some breakage around any parts explicitly managing the GIL.
+See [PEP 703](https://peps.python.org/pep-0703/)

 ## Building
 WIP